 If you’re passionate about helping others and are driven by the idea of owning your own business, then the thought of launching a business in the health care field may have crossed your mind already.
 Opening a retirement home, a health clinic, a hospital, or a palliative care center can be extremely rewarding and, with U.S. health spending projected to grow by 5.8% annually as baby boomers age, reasons for entering the industry can appeal to many.
 But the health care industry is heavily regulated and even a single seemingly innocent error can cost your business millions; couple that with the competitive nature of the industry and health care can be a difficult field to succeed in.

 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 plays a significant role in the strategic and day-to-day operations of health care businesses.
 The HIPAA Privacy Rule and the HIPAA Security Rule are particularly challenging sets of guidelines to follow as they dictate the handling of patient data.
 Patient information needs to remain confidential, unaltered, and available.
 Assuring that each condition is met requires substantial investments in IT.
 Do you have enough storage to cache a lifetime of patient data?
-Will you have the necessary tools to extract and analyse patient data on demand?
+Will you have the necessary tools to extract and analyze patient data on demand?

 Additionally, how will you protect against the threat of hackers?
 If you breach a condition, will you be able to recover if you’re hit with a lofty fine?
 Health care environments require many technological resources, and your business plan should include a strategy to implement the necessary resources.
 Failing to include this step could set your business up for failure on Day 1.

 To find out if your potential business is considered a “covered entity” under HIPAA, check out www.hrsa.gov.